-- effect a grant from the United States Office of Refugee & Resettlement for the housing of youth in federal custody (familiarly known as ORR Program). - 7.1.3 Effective the first day of the pay period including July 1, 2018, a two percent (2%) salary increase. - 7.1.
-4 Effective the first day of the pay period including July 1, 2019, a two percent (2%) salary increase. - 7.1.
-5 Effective the first day of the pay period including July 1, 2020, a two percent (2%) salary increase. - 7.1.6 Effective with the first full pay period in August 2020, the County shall adjust the salary for unit members by classification to an amount which equals ninety-five percent (95%) of the average salary in benchmark agencies. - 7.1.6.1 Benchmark agencies shall be classified as follows: - Butte County - •El Dorado County - Napa County - Placer County - Sacramento County - •San Joaquin County - Solano County - Yuba County - Sutter County - 7.1.6.2 All compensation costs which are fixed amounts shall be adjusted first.
-Next, all compensation costs which are a percentage of salary shall be adjusted simultaneously with the salary adjustment.
-The survey period shall include known increases as of July 1, 2020 for all agencies. - 7.2 Public Employees' Retirement System (CalPERS). - 7.2.1 Employees defined as "Classic Members" shall pay the entire share of their contribution to PERS up to nine percent (9%) of salary. - 7.2.2 Employees defined as "New Members" shall pay a retirement contribution that is a percentage of salary in the amount of one-half of the County's normal cost up to the amount allowed by statute. - 7.2.3 "New Member" shall be as defined in Section 7522.04 of the California Government Code.
+- 7.1.1 Effective the first day of the pay period including July 1, 2021, a two percent (2%) salary increase. - 7.1.2 Effective the first day of the pay period including July 1, 2022, a two percent (2%) salary increase. - 7.1.3 Effective the first day of the pay period including July 1, 2023, a two percent (2%) salary increase. - 7.1.4 Effective the first day of the pay period including June 30, 2024, a two percent (2%) salary increase.
+The increase is provided with the explicit understanding that any successor agreement shall not include a salary adjustment in fiscal year 2024-2025. - 7.1.5 Active employees in the bargaining unit as of the date of adoption of the MOU shall receive one-time compensation in the amount of \$1,500.00 within 30 days of adoption of the MOU.

-- 7.2.4 Employee contributions shall be made on a pretax basis as provided for under IRS Code Section 414(h). - 7.2.5 Effective the first day of the pay period including July 1, 2015, salaries shall be increased two and one-half percent (2.5%) in exchange for the employee paying three (3) percent of the employers portion of the CalPERS retirement contribution. - 7.2.6 The County shall continue to contract with CalPERS to provide the 3% @ 55 (safety retirement) benefit for employees in the classifications of Detention Officer I/II, Senior Detention Officer, Deputy Probation Officer I/II and Senior Probation Officer for employees hired on or before December 31, 2012. - 7.2.7 Effective January 1, 2013, the County shall contract with PERS to create a second tier retirement for new hires.
+- 7.1.6 Effective with the first full pay period that included January 1, 2022 and January 1, 2024, the County shall adjust the salary for unit members by classification to an amount which equals 95% of the average salary in benchmark agencies, provided the average salary is greater than the salary for unit members. - 7.1.6.1 Benchmark agencies shall be classified as follows: - Butte County - El Dorado County - Napa County - Placer County - Sacramento County - San Joaquin County - Solano County - Sutter County - 7.2 Public Employees' Retirement System (CalPERS). - 7.2.1 Employees defined as "Classic Members" shall pay the entire share of their contribution to PERS up to nine percent (9%) of salary. - 7.2.2 Employees defined as "New Members" shall pay a retirement contribution that is a percentage of salary in the amount of one-half of the County's normal cost up to the amount allowed by statute. - 7.2.3 "New Member" shall be as defined in Section 7522.04 of the California Government Code. - 7.2.4 Employee contributions shall be made on a pretax basis as provided for under IRS Code Section 414(h). - 7.2.5 Effective the first day of the pay period including July 1, 2015, salaries shall be increased two and one-half percent (2.5%) in exchange for the employee paying three (3) percent of the employer's portion of the CalPERS retirement contribution. - 7.2.6 The County shall continue to contract with CalPERS to provide the 3% @ 55 (safety retirement) benefit for employees in the classifications of Detention Officer I/II, Senior Detention Officer, Deputy Probation Officer I/II and Senior Probation Officer for employees hired on or before December 31, 2012.

+- 7.2.7 Effective January 1, 2013, the County shall contract with PERS to create a second tier retirement for new hires.
 A new hire is any member brought into CalPERS membership for the first time on or after January 1, 2013, and who has no prior membership in any other California public retirement system.
 The second tier will be 2.7% @ 57 formula. - 7.2.8 The parties agree to meet and confer over any changes to CalPERS retirement benefits that result in a reduction of benefits during the term of this Agreement.